springfall2008/batpred/docs/customisation.md

 solar exports but don't allow forced export (brown energy).

 If you have **switch.predbat_inverter_hybrid** set to False then if **switch.predbat_inverter_soc_reset** (_expert mode_) is set to True then the target SOC % will be reset to 100% outside a charge window.
 This may be required for AIO inverter to ensure it charges from solar.
+The default for this switch is True but it can be disabled in expert mode if need be.

 **input_number.predbat_set_reserve_min** Defines the reserve percentage to reset the reserve to when not in use, a value of 4 is the minimum and recommended to make use of the full battery.<BR>